TL;DR — Why Most Grant Applications Get Rejected

 - Ensure Narrative Alignment: If your narrative says you plan to run ten workshops for 20 people each, your budget should show the costs for a venue, materials, and a facilitator for exactly ten workshops of that size.
 Every activity promised in the narrative must have its financial needs reflected in the budget.

-- Do Your Homework: Don’t guess.
+- Do Your Homework: Do not guess.
 Get real, written quotes for major expenses like equipment or venue hire.
 Use fair market rates and industry standards for salaries and consultant fees.
 Show your calculations clearly (e.g., “Project Manager salary: £45,000/year x 0.5 FTE x 1 year = £22,500”).
-Following expert non-profit grant writing tips on financial transparency is crucial.
+Following expert non-profit grant writing tips from Candid on financial transparency is crucial.

 - Include In-Kind Contributions: Show the funder everything your organisation is bringing to the table.
 This includes volunteer hours, donated office space, or pro-bono professional services.
 This demonstrates your commitment, resourcefulness, and the fact that the funder’s investment is being leveraged for maximum impact.